Frequently Asked Questions about Glaucoma

 Answers to Frequently Asked Questions about Glaucoma, as answered by Dr Ahmad Khalil, a renowned figure in the treatment of glaucoma, and president of the Egyptian Society for the Glaucomas

 Glaucoma occurs when the pressure inside the eye is high enough to pinch off the circulation of the optic nerve in the back of your eye.
-The optic nerve is like a telephone cable.
+The optic nerve is like a data cable.
 When the cable is damaged you start to lose the connections between the eye and brain.
 This leads to gradual blindness if not treated properly.

 The average pressure for most people is 10-21.
 In classic glaucoma the optic nerve becomes damaged when the pressure gets above 21.
-However, there are certain instances when the eye ican be damaged by lower eye pressures; a condition we call normal tension glaucoma
+However, there are certain instances when the eye can be damaged by lower eye pressures; a condition we call normal tension glaucoma

 Yes, a family history of glaucoma increases your risk of developing glaucoma by two to ten times depending on the closeness of the relationship.
 If you have glaucoma, all of your blood relatives need to be informed and they need regular eye exams to watch for it.
 Age is also a risk factor.
 After age 40 the risk starts to rise each year.